NeerajSaini29/Flutter/awesomeflutter/README.md

-organise the flutter code in different class instead of runApp function with StatelessWidget:--
+organise the flutter code in different class instead of runApp

-if we have we have expression with single statement the we can convert into Fat annotation like following.

-Normal expression
-void main() {
-    runApp(MyFlutterApp());
-}

-Fat annotation expression
-void main() => runApp(MyFlutterApp());

-To remove the debug tag use debugShowCheckedModeBanner property with in MaterialApp widget.

-MaterialApp:-- this widget represent the whole screen of app. properties:-- title (show the title when app show in background tray), home (represent the app screen)

-Scaffold:--
-properties:-- appBar (this is used to define the Navigation Bar of the app), body (in this property we define the content of the screen)
+We can create the seperate file with extension .dart and use this for organise the code.

+Suppose we create class first_screen.dart and in this class we take following line class FirstScreen extends StatelessWidget

+then it means the we can import this class anywhere in our code and this class will return Widget

+functions:-

+return_type function_name()

+to print the variable we can use $variable_name